 CUBIN Launcher Guide#

 This guide demonstrates how to load and launch CUDA kernels from CUBIN (CUDA Binary) modules using TVM-FFI.
-The CUBIN launcher enables you to execute pre-compiled or runtime-compiled CUDA kernels efficiently through the CUDA Runtime API.
+The CUBIN launcher enables you to execute pre-compiled or runtime-compiled CUDA kernels efficiently through the CUDA Runtime API or Driver API.

 Overview#